 Why is my subscription slowly getting out of sync?

 This is why ICS subscriptions aren’t reliable for frequently-changing calendars.
-Use Hetk for real-time sync instead.

 When to use each approach